What is a cookie?

 Using cookies has some privacy risks.
-For example, if your passwords are saved in cookies and set to autofill, an unauthorized person who got hold of your computer could sign into your accounts on various websites.
-Someone can use your cookies to find out what pages you've visited or discover correlations between various pages you've viewed.
+For example, if someone else uses your computer, and passwords are saved in a cookie, he will be able to enter your accounts on websites.
+Someone can use your cookies to find out what pages you’ve visited or discover correlations between various pages you’ve viewed.

 Set up cookie processing

 - In the lower half of the Settings page, click Show advanced settings.

 - In the Privacy section, click Content settings.

 - In the Cookie files section, set the desired parameters for handling cookies.
 You can allow storing cookies, allow saving them only for the current session (when the session is over, cookies will be deleted), or not allow storing cookies at all.
 You can also block cookies from third-party websites, but after this, the sites might not be able to function properly.